DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxToast/1 Configuration/displayTime.md

 ---
 ---
 ##### shortDescription
-The time span in milliseconds during which the **Toast** widget is visible.
+The time span in milliseconds during which the **Toast** UI component is visible.

 ---